AhmedElshazlyAE/Financial-Report-RAG-Assistant/README.md

 ## Project Overview

 Financial reports are long, dense, and difficult to analyze manually.
-This project uses RAG to make Apple's 10-K annual report easier to query through natural-language questions.
+This project uses RAG to make Apple's 10-K annual report easier to query through natural-language questions

 The assistant follows a manual RAG pipeline: